bjpop/gurita/docsrc/clustermap.rst

 clustermap
 ==========

-Clustermap showing the relationship between two categorical features and a numerical feature, clustered optionally by rows and columns.
+Clustermap showing the relationship between two categorical columns and a numerical column, clustered optionally by rows and columns.

 .. code-block:: bash